 Sending an Update to Your Team

-Please review the above and let me know if you have any questions or feedback.
+Please review the above and let me know if you have any questions or feedback by [date].
 Looking forward to hearing from you!

 Best,